The Perils of ÔPerilÕ

 the heroines when they get in trouble.
 At the ÒperilÓ sites, theyÕre rooting against them.
 They want to see the heroines pounded on and

 raped – and theyÕre really obsessive about it.
-In a post a Superwomenmania, Kelly
+In a post at Superwomenmania about the time I wrote the original version of this essay, Kelly

-Johnston, proprietor of the Steele sites, had this depressing assessment:
+Johnston, proprietor of the Steele sites, offered a depressing assessment:

 Élet me tell you, in the